snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 All options passed after path to jar file will be accepted as usual Schema Guru options.
 Spark job accept same options as CLI application but `--output` isn't optional since we can't output to terminal and also we have optional `--errors-path` (without it warnings and errors output will be suppressed).

-<h2 id="refactoring">2.
-Core refactoring</h2>

-Schema Guru moving towards general purpose Schema processing library.
-And as first step in this direction we made a big core refactoring allowing us to merge, traverse, modify schemas in type-safe manner.
-More details about how core of Schema Guru works can be found on [For Developers] [for-developers] page of Schema Guru wiki.
-Next step in this direction will be support another schema outputs like [Apache Avro] [avro].

 <h2 id="enums">3.
 Predefined enum sets</h2>

-While deriving schema we often encounter some repeating enum sets like country codes defined by ISO, user agents or something very domain-specific.
+While deriving schemas, we often encounter some repeating enumerations like ISO country codes, browser user agents or similar.

-In [0.2.0 release] [020-release] we implemented an enum derivation allowing us automatically recognize set of values whithin some cardinality limit.
+In the [0.2.0 release] [020-release], we implemented an enum derivation allowing us automatically recognize set of values whithin some cardinality limit.

-But if we met only 100 of 165 known currency codes it's very unlikely we don't need other 65, and even if we met all 165 known codes, but limit enum carindinality to only 100 all encountered values will be discarded because of this limit.
+However, if during derivation we only see, say, 100 of 165 possible currency codes, it's very unlikely we don't need other 65.
+Even if we *did* encounter all 165 currency codes, if our enum detector's cardinality limit is 100 then the enum won't be detected.

-Now you can specify some specific known enum sets with `--enum-sets` option.
+To get around this, you can now specify specific known enumerations with `--enum-sets` option.
 Built-in sets include [iso_4217] [iso-4217], [iso_3166-1_aplha-2] [iso-3166-1-alpha-2] and [iso_3166-1_aplha-3] [iso-3166-1-alpha-3] (written as they should appear in CLI).

-If you need two or more, pass it as multioption:
+If you need two or more, pass them as multiple options:

 {% highlight bash %}
 $ ./schema-guru-0.4.0 schema --enum-sets iso_4217 --enum-sets iso_3166-1_aplha-3 /path/to/instances